Shakespeare Theatre Company: Rediscovery Series

 Works for the ReDiscovery Series are chosen by Artistic Director Michael Kahn and presented under the direction of Shakespeare Theatre artistic staff.
 Guest artists join members of the Shakespeare Theatre Company and the Washington theatrical community to investigate these great but lesser known plays of world literature.
 The readings occur at the Lansburgh on at least three Mondays throughout the year and are hosted by company member Ted van Griethuysen.
 Guest scholars, translators and adaptors involved with the evening's reading also frequently participate in the rehearsal, performance and occasional post-performance discussion when time permits.

-Academy for Classical Acting
+STC Academy

 The Shakespeare Theatre Company and George Washington University offer a one-year intensive graduate program leading to a Master of Fine Arts degree.
 The curriculum focuses on the specific craft of acting Shakespeare and other classical texts.
 George Washington University provides accreditation for an MFA degree, resources and strong links to the Folger Shakespeare Library and the Library of Congress.
-The program has graduated over 100 actors who are now performing on stages in New York, Washington D.C. and across the country.
+The program has graduated over 100 actors who are now performing on stages in New York, Washington, D.C., and across the country.